Extract, Transform, and Load Power BI XMLA Data in Python

 Python Connector Libraries for Power BI XMLA Data Connectivity.
 Integrate Power BI XMLA with popular Python tools like Pandas, SQLAlchemy, Dash & petl.

-The CData Python Connector for Power BI XMLA enables you to create ETL applications and pipelines for Power BI XMLA data in Python with petl.
+Create ETL applications and real-time data pipelines for Power BI XMLA data in Python with petl.

 The rich ecosystem of Python modules lets you get to work quickly and integrate your systems more effectively.
 With the CData Python Connector for Power BI XMLA and the petl framework, you can build Power BI XMLA-connected applications and pipelines for extracting, transforming, and loading Power BI XMLA data.
 This article shows how to connect to Power BI XMLA with the CData Python Connector and use petl and pandas to extract, transform, and load Power BI XMLA data.